AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/01_Overview_Cosmos_DB/README.md

-# Overview of Azure Cosmos DB (high-level with links to docs for more information)
+# Overview of Azure Cosmos DB

 [Azure Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/introduction) is a globally distributed, multi-model database service that enables you to query and store data using NoSQL models using one of five APIs: SQL (document database), Cassandra (column-family), MongoDB (document database), Azure Table, and Gremlin (graph database).
 It provides turnkey global distribution, elastic scaling of throughput and storage worldwide, single-digit millisecond latencies at the 99th percentile, and guaranteed high availability with multi-homing capabilities.
 Azure Cosmos DB provides comprehensive service level agreements (SLAs) for throughput, latency, availability, and consistency guarantees, something not found in any other database service.